Twprcntmlk/Twprcntmlk.github.io/_pages/about.md

 featured_image: /images/demo/about.jpg
 ---

 > Hi!, Here is a little about me.
-Please feel to talk to me about anything!
+Both a technological and moral challenge, I hope to change the world by putting "good" information in the reach of people everywhere.

 ## Contact Me / Info
 * <a href="https://github.com/Twprcntmlk">GitHub</a>